-How to use your amiibo with Nintendo Switch
+Here's how to get the most out of all of your amiibo figures

 As you scan compatible amiibo, new suits will appear.
 To wear one, select your Mii Avatar when choosing a driver.
 Then, select the outfit you want to wear.

-How to use amiibo with Skyrim
+How to use amiibo with The Elder Scrolls V: Skyrim

-In Skyrim, your amiibo will drop a loot crate that will provide some helpful armor, gear, and noms.
+In The Elder Scrolls V: Skyrim, your amiibo will drop a loot crate that will provide some helpful armor, gear, and noms.
 Some amiibo, especially the ones from The Legend of Zelda series, will reward exclusive items that are difficult to find in the game.

 - Press the B button on the right Joy-Con controller.